TheZPerson/sd-forge-custom-image-for-hiresfix/README.md

 Of course, depending on your denoising settings, there is always a chance that AI will still screw thing up again.

+## Install

+There is a chance that other extension might overwrite effects of this extension or vise versa, to mitigate this it is recommend that this extension is run before other extensions that might modify the target image.

+Easiest way to do this is to rename the extension folder to something like: 00-forge-hiresfix-swap.

 ## Usage

 1. Generate an image.